-At December 31, 2011, stock options to purchase a total of 14,000 shares of common stock were outstanding under the 2000 Plan at a weighted average exercise price of \$10.00 per share.
-No additional stock options have been or will be issued under the 2000 Plan subsequent to our IPO.
+At December 31, 2012, stock options to purchase a total of 4,000 shares of common stock were outstanding under the 2000 Plan at a weighted average exercise price of \$10.00 per share.
+No additional stock options have been or will be issued under the 2000 Plan.
 However, stock options previously granted under the 2000 Plan will remain outstanding until the earlier of expiration or exercise.